ctessum/aep/README.md

 ## Use

-1. Obtain the necessary data.
-For the 2005 NEI, most of it can be obtained by running the script at [`$GOPATH/src/bitbucket.org/ctessum/aep/test/loadshp2.sh`](src/default/test/loadshp2.sh).
-The default download location is `$GOPATH/src/bitbucket.org/ctessum/aep/test/Minneapolis2005`.
-The required files are listed below:
+1. Obtain the necessary shapefiles for spatial allocation.
+For the 2005 NEI, most of them can be obtained by running the script at [`$GOPATH/src/bitbucket.org/ctessum/aepscripts/downloadShapefiles.sh`](src/default/scripts/downloadShapefiles.sh).
+The default download location is `$GOPATH/src/bitbucket.org/ctessum/aep/test/inputdata/shapefiles`.
+Otherwise, most of them are [here](ftp://ftp.epa.gov/EmisInventory/emiss_shp2003/us/).
-	* Obtain the necessary shapefiles for spatial allocation.
-For the 2005 NEI, most of them are v[here](ftp://ftp.epa.gov/EmisInventory/emiss_shp2003/us/).
 The script at  will download these files automatically, plus add the missing .prj files.
-	* You may additionally need the shapefiles [here](https://bitbucket.org/ctessum/aep/downloads).
+	* You may additionally need the shapefiles [here](https://bitbucket.org/ctessum/aep/downloads/additionalShapefiles.tar.gz).
 These will need to be downloaded manually.

-	* Download the input emissions files for the test case from [here](ftp://ftp.epa.gov/EmisInventory/2005v4_2/2005emis) and extract them into the directory above.
+2. Obtain the input emissions data.
+For the 2005 NEI, you can download them from [here](ftp://ftp.epa.gov/EmisInventory/2005v4_2/2005emis) and extract them into `$GOPATH/src/bitbucket.org/ctessum/aep/test/inputdata/emissions`.
 	The file locations will need to match the locations specified in the configuration file described below.

 2. Run the program:

-		aep -config=$GOPATH/src/bitbucket.org/ctessum/aep/test/Minneapolis2005.json.
+		aep -config=$GOPATH/src/bitbucket.org/ctessum/aep/scripts/config2005nei.json
-	While the program is running, you can open a web browser and navigate to localhost:6060 to view status and diagnostic information.
+	While the program is running, you can open a web browser and navigate to `localhost:6060` to view status and diagnostic information.
 	After the program finishes running, output can be found in the directory

 		$GOPATH/src/bitbucket.org/ctessum/aep/test/Output
-	After running the default scenario, you may need to edit the configuration file to point to the `namelist.input` and `namelist.wps` files for your WRF domain.
-The WRF output files from a previous simulation which are required to calculate emissions plume rise, which is not calculated in the default scenario.
+	After running the default scenario, you can edit the configuration file to your specific needs by setting it to point to the `namelist.input` and `namelist.wps` files for your WRF domain, and changing the starting and ending dates.
+Additionally, the WRF output files from a previous simulation which are required to calculate emissions plume rise, which is not calculated in the default scenario.

 ## Additional information